top of page

 About

-I am a Peruvian and Italian American filmmaker, photographer, and visual artist based in Maryland, working between the DMV and Baltimore.
-Born in Laurel, MD, and raised in Columbia, MD, I grew up immersed in creativity as a means of expression, reflection, and survival.
-Drawing was my first language, carrying me through childhood and high school, until photography and film expanded my understanding of storytelling shortly after.
-Movies and television became both refuge and inspiration, shaping my imagination and the way I learned to see the world.
-Something just clicked, and I knew that was what I wanted to do.
+Javier Ordóñez is a Peruvian and Italian American filmmaker, photographer, and visual artist based in Maryland, working between the DMV and Baltimore.
+Born and raised in PG and Howard County, he grew up immersed in creativity as a means of expression, reflection, and survival.

 Create Your Body